patkahnke/aai-video-share/modules/custom/proof_api/README.txt

  - Proof API Utilities: A service with useful helper functions
  - New Video Form: A class for taking in new video data from the user, validating the data by several criteria, and posting it through the Proof API Requests service
  - BuildIFramesCommand: IN PROCESS!
-A class that will construct an object to link each video IFrame to the Youtube API, using jQuery
+A class that will construct an object to link each video IFrame to the Youtube Player API, using jQuery - but looking for a solution that doesn't tie into the Youtube Player API.

 KNOWN ISSUES (IN PROCESS):
 ======================